-The research commissioned by HMDA is the first of its kind to document the lived experience of persons with hidden mobility disabilities (HMD).
-That research has found that the best question to measure HMD is the following (with options “a” through “d” indicating limited mobility):
+The research commissioned by HMDA is the first of its kind to document the lived experience of persons with hidden mobility disabilities (HMD), or limited mobility.
+Since many struggling with limited mobility do not identify as having a disability because they can walk short distance, research has found that the best question to measure limited mobility is the following (with options “a” through “d” indicating limited mobility, given the variable nature of the functional limitation):

-“How far can you walk comfortably, before you experience pain to have to pause for a rest (keeping in mind that a standard school bus is 10.7 metres long):
+“How far can you walk comfortably, before you experience pain to have to pause for a rest (keeping in mind that a standard school bus is 10.7 meters long):

 Driven in part by requirements to monitor the UN Convention on the Rights of Persons with Disabilities, a lot of focus has been placed on developing a standard approach to gathering data on disabilities.
-However, that focus globally has not included the issue of statistics on hidden mobility disabilities.
+However, that focus globally has not included the issue of statistics on limited mobility.

-From a disabilities researcher when asked about HMD: “I never thought about it.”
+From a disabilities researcher when asked about limited mobility: “I never thought about it.”

 While questions are asked about walkable distance, the effort of stairs, and time standing, the questions are based on inappropriate assumptions regarding what relevant baseline measures would be.
 Definitional issues are explored on the Definitions page, and the specific methodological issues are discussed on the Methodology page.